K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	  # cache gems
 	  bundle package --all

-	  RAILS_ENV=assets bundle exec rake assets:precompile
+	  RAILS_ENV=assets bundle exec rake assets: precompile

 	  # remove unneeded files
 	  rm -rf spec
 	)

 ###### <a name="35"/>3.4.1.3. spec
-The meter information of the package to be installed are provided such as name, dependencies, and installation file information.
+The meter information of the package to be installed is provided such as name, dependencies, and installation file information.

 ◎ spec file explanation
 1	name: package name